antimony-team/antimony/docs/api/sockets.md

 ### Shell Commands

-The shell commands namespace is used by the server to indicate to the client that something has happened with a currently open shell.
+The shell commands namespace is a global namespace that is used by the server to indicate that something has happened with a currently open shell to the client.

 **Namespace:** `/shell-commands`